Well, Hello… Welcome.

 First Call

-My first call was to Douglas Presbyterian Church in Lancaster SC.
-It is about three miles from the house I grew up in.
-The congregation is small but dedicated.
+My first call was to Douglas Presbyterian Church in Lancaster, SC.
+It is about three miles from the house where I grew up.
+The congregation is small but many are dedicated.
 They have a desire to reach their community with love.
-They each have a servants hearts just as Jesus proclaimed we should have.
-I believe God called me to t he right church at the right time.
+They each have a servant’s heart, just as Jesus proclaimed we should have.
+I believe God called me to the right church at the right time.
 As all churches are in transition, Douglas is as well.
-Like all churches the pandemic hurt their attendance and membership rolls.
-Couple that with aging building and one could assume that the worst will happen.
-However the members of Douglas Presbyterian Church are quite capable turning their situation in to an opportunity for growth.
+Like all churches, the pandemic hurt their attendance and membership rolls.
+Couple that with aging buildings, and one could assume that the worst will happen.
+However, the members of Douglas Presbyterian Church are well-equipped to turn their situation into an opportunity for growth.

 Thank you

 Thank you for visiting my website.
-I have been on the searching side of a PNC before, and I know that it is hard to get a sense of the person behind the PIF.
+I have been on the searching side of a PNC before, and I know that it is hard to get a sense of the person behind the PIF/PDP.
 I hope you get a glimpse of my life and dedication to Christ.
 If you have reached this far, I hope to hear from you so we can get to know one another.
-God Bless you in your search for a pastor.
+I am excited for what God has planned for me, and I pray for you and all PNCs as you continue to seek.
+God bless you in your search for a pastor.

 Peace,